Canton Island: Canton's reefs

 The 2000 surveys (Obura, et al.) identified that at the entrance to the lagoon very strong tidal flows pass through with extensive coral gardens extending for a radius of approximately 2 km from the channel.
 At about 4 km inside of the channel, the lagoon is crossed by four north–south reef ledges, which reduce water flow and suppress coral growth.
 The coral gardens zone contains Acropora tables and Acroporidae (staghorn corals), growing over a sandy bottom.
 Coral communities were more highly developed on the Kanton reefs than on other islands in the Phoenix Group.
-The high end LCC for some sites was greater than 50% and approaching 100% on some small patch reefs.
+The high-end live coral cover (LCC) for some sites was greater than 50% and approaching 100% on some small patch reefs.
 The average conditions with 30-40% LCC, with a relatively high abundance of coral rubble, sand, with turf and fleshy algae.
 Coralline algae and Halimeda were less abundant than at Nikumaroro or McKean.
 The most abundant coral species at Kanton included: Acroporidae (staghorn corals), Acropora cytherea, Montipora efflorescens, Goniastrea stelligera, Echinopora lamellosa, Leptastrea purpurea, Pocillopora verrucosa, Millepora platyphylla, Pavona explanulata and Pavona varians.